-Suzanne Carmichael, clerk
+Suzanne Carmichael, Vice Chairperson

 Suzanne is a long time member of the GFWC Concord Contemporary Club, has served as Chairman General Federation of Women's Clubs NH Signature Project, and as member of the Nominating Committee.
 She has a M. Ed. and teaches English and Women's Studies and is the Mentor Coordinator at John Stark Regional High School.
 Suzanne's Coalition work began as a member of the Governor's Commission to study Sexual Abuse Prevention Education.
 She continues her work in Prevention Education as a member of the SVPAC/SB460 Task Force.